abmu/comp2-coursework-1/README.md

    ```bash
    ./a.out (0-9) (0-9) (N E S W) | java -jar "drawapp-3.0.jar"
    ```
-   Replacing (0-9) (0-9) with an X and Y position on the grid, and (N E S W) with a cardinal direction (due to the nature of the algorithm this initial direction won't really make a difference).
+   In this command, replace (0-9) (0-9) with an X and Y position on the grid, and (N E S W) with a cardinal direction (due to the nature of the algorithm this initial direction won't really make a difference).

    For example:
    ```bash